unccv/course_project/README.md

 - Are your customers individuals or businesses?
 Be sure to cite the sources you reference in your research.

 #### 2.1.2 Academic Literature Review
 A thorough literature review can save weeks of wasted time implementing dead-end solutions or re-doing work that others have already done.
-You should pick 3 academic papers (we can help you with this, just ask), and do a "deep-dive" on these publications.
+You should pick 3 academic papers (we can help you with this, if needed), and do a "deep-dive" on these publications.

 - What academic work is relevant to your project topic?
 Pick 3 papers, ask us for help if you need it.
 - What makes these papers important/relevant?